-Arguably the greatest pitcher who's ever worn a Marist uniform, Chris Tracz is in his sixth season as head coach of the Red Foxes.
+Arguably the greatest pitcher who's ever worn a Marist uniform, Chris Tracz is in his seventh season as head coach of the Red Foxes.

 Through seven seasons, Tracz has amassed a record of 180-174-2 (.508).
 The Red Foxes have finished .500 or better four times in his tenure.

 In 2016, the Red Foxes finished the season 24-27 while going 13-11 in MAAC play, earning the #5 seed in the conference tournament.
 Freshman, Frankie Gregoire, was selected to the First Team All-MAAC in the designated hitter position.
 A high of 14 athletes under Tracz's lead were selected to the MAAC All-Academic Team.

 In the 2015 season, Marist earned a victory in MAAC the championships with a 10-3 triumph over Monmouth in an elimnation game.
 The Red Foxes had three Second Team All-MAAC selections, and 11 selections to the MAAC All-Academic Team.
 First baseman Steve Laurino was selected in the 25th round of the Major League Baseball First-Year Player Draft, giving the Red Foxes seven draft choices in Tracz's tenure as head coach.